 - Stylish design

-This smaller unit was designed to work in rooms up to 250 square feet in size.
-It features just the one PECO filter but weighs only 11 pounds and stands only 12 inches high.
-It has 5 fan speeds and is a great option for smaller rooms and studio apartments.
-The Molekule Mini Air Purifier does not emit any harmful ozone which is nice since you don’t have to worry about potentially dangerous substances invading your smaller living spaces.
+The Molekule Mini air purifier features just the one PECO filter, but weighs only 11 pounds and stands just 12 inches high.
+It has 5 fan speeds and is a great option for smaller rooms and studio apartments, or to sit alongside your office desk.

 - Can easily be carried from room to room